nchahare/thesis/brainstrom.md

   * 1.4.
 Pressure control for the device and method adopted.
   * 1.5.
 Optimization of the imaging large epithelial structures.

----
+2. Actin cortex drives epithelial tissue stretching.

-2. Constitutive relation of the domes is dependent on the geometry.
+  * 2.1.
+Constitutive relation of the domes is dependent on the geometry.
-3. Actin cortex drives epithelial tissue stretching.
+  * 2.2.
+Computational framework developed in close collaboration by Adam Ouzeri
-4. Rheological studies show the viscoelastic nature of actin cortex in the epithelia.
+  * 2.3.
+Rheological studies show the viscoelastic nature of actin cortex in the epithelia.

----
+3. Epithelial buckling

-5. Rapid deflation produces a buckling instability leading to form epithelial folds.
+  * 3.1.
+Rapid deflation produces a buckling instability leading to form epithelial folds.
-6. Buckling occurs across different length scales to overcome compressive stresses.
+  * 3.2.
+Buckling occurs across different length scales to overcome compressive stresses.
----

-7. Epithelial buckling of different shape and size domes creates programmed epithelial folds.
+4. Programmed epithelial folds
+  * 4.1 Epithelial buckling lead to formation of wrinkles.
+  * 4.2 Folding patterns become more complex with the increasing size.
+  * 4.3 Patterns are guided by control of shape and size.

 ## List of experiments

 1. Fabrication of the device with different materials.